 If you’re anything like me, the word “insulation” usually brings to mind something in an attic that looks like cotton candy or snow.
 What you may not know is how vital insulation is to keeping your home running efficiently.
 Insulation is put into a home to help keep the home at a consistent temperature and to decrease the transfer of heat.
 This means the insulations helps prevent heat from leaving your home during the winter and from entering during the summer.

-Having high quality insulation in your manufactured home is a smart choice.
-It can help keep energy costs low because your heating and cooling system doesn’t have to work as hard to maintain a certain temperature.
+Having quality insulation in your manufactured home can also help lower your energy costs, because your home’s heating and cooling system doesn’t have to work as hard to maintain a certain temperature.

-What kind of insulation do Clayton manufactured homes have?
+What kind of insulation do Clayton Built® homes have?

 The exact type and R-value of the insulation used in your new Clayton Built® manufactured home will vary based on the home, the facility where it’s built and the home’s final location.
 This is because HUD code, which sets certain standards and requirements for the construction of manufactured homes, requires a home be built to one of three thermal load zones based on which state the home will be located in.
 The thermal load zone then determines the maximum amount of heat transmission, or U/O value, for a home.

 Thermal Load Zone Map from Manufactured Housing Institute